miladkhanlou/ldl-metadata-extract/README.md

 # Overview of the pipeline:
-1. **Institution level data(Optional):** Extract Metadata of all Collections within LDL or Institution(e.g lsu)
+1. **Institution and Collection level data(Optional):** Extract Metadata of all Collections within LDL or Institution(e.g lsu)
     - `PID` of the collection
     - Collection `Content model`
     - Collection `Description`
     - Collection `Title`
-2. **Information on All content within Collection**: Extract comprehenisive information objects Within a Specific Collection
+2. **Information of All content within Collection**: Extract comprehenisive information objects Within a Specific Collection
     - `PID` of the collection
     - PID's `Content model`
     - PID's parent page(`parent_PID`)